getcord/cord-openai-chatbot/README.md

     You can find them [here](https://platform.openai.com/account/api-keys) or sign up to get them.\
    \
     **email address**\
-    The email address associated to the user who is talking to the chat bot (you will received notifications).
+    The email address associated to the user who is talking to the chat bot (you will receive notifications).

 6. Run `npm run dev` and your server should be started!